 Today data is a new currency.
 Non-personal and anonymous data about digitally-empowered users is a precious asset for product companies and research institutions.
 Data monetization intermediaries collect non-personal data like device type, mobile operator, country.
 A third party never collects more data than you are willing to provide.
 You configure data types for each user, which will be transferred to companies in the future.

-Apps providing a connection to doctors are most popular among all mobile health apps for patients in 2019.
+Apps providing a connection to doctors are still most popular among all mobile health apps for patients in 2023.
 One of the reasons why apps with remote consulting are in demand is appointment wait times.
-According to Statista, in Boston, for example, the average wait time for family physician appointment takes 66 days, in New York - 26.
+According to Statista, in Boston, for example, the average wait time for family physician appointment takes 66 days; in New York, it is 26.

 If you already have a medical app, think of adding an opportunity to contact a doctor.
 For example, the need of people to see a physician within a short time convinced GoodRx, a pharmacy app that helps people compare prescription drug prices, to introduce telemedicine services enabling anyone to get access to quick medical care.